gaqzi/django-emoji/README.rst

       INSTALLED_APPS = (
           ...
-          'emoji',
+          'django_emoji',
       )

 3. Include the emoji URLconf in your project urls.py like this if you want to be able to get a JSON list of emojis::

-      url(r'^emoji/', include('emoji.urls')),
+      url(r'^emoji/', include('django_emoji.urls')),

 4. Visit http://127.0.0.1:8000/emoji/all.json to get a json object with all emojis avilable

 Python versions
 ===============

-Support for Django 1.5, 1.6, 1.7, 1.8 and 1.9 with their respective versions of Python 2/3 support.
+Support for Django 1.11 and 2.0 with their respective versions of Python 2/3 support.

 Settings
 ========